This page contains contributions from my friend Lynx.

 Exclude DCS from Microsoft Defender Antivirus

 ⚠️ If you use mods or play multiplayer, this tweak increases your risk.
 Use your best judgement about whether to use this tweak.
 I personally wouldn’t use this with any mod for which I haven’t read the source code.
-If you use the 3D Editor for DCS Web Editor, this also increases your vulnerability to malicious scripts in mission files.
+If you use an unsanitized mission.lua, such as with the 3D Editor for DCS Web Editor, DCS Liberation/Retribution, or certain other tools, this also increases your vulnerability to malicious scripts in mission files.

 For the default Microsoft Defender antivirus: